 The Biodiversity Lab investigates the distribution, ecology and conservation of biodiversity in Oceania.
-The group led is led by Gunnar Keppel and is based at the University of South Australia.
+The group is led by Gunnar Keppel and is based at the University of South Australia.
 It is a welcoming and inclusive environment that provides research students with a forum to disucuss issues pertaining to their research and studies.

 Gunnar Keppel (group leader)

 Mark Carey (PhD student, UniSA) – Project: New statistical approaches to studying species diversity in insular habitats.

 Alivereti Naikatini (PhD student, university of the South Pacific): Behavioural ecology of Fiji’s woodland songbirds.